seclab-ucr/Patchlocator/README.md

 1. The functions in downstream are usually similar with those in corresponding upstream kernels, thus we can extract information of patched functions in upstream kernels to determine if the function is patched in downstream kernels.

 2. (For source/binary snapshot targets) After a patch is applied in upstream kernel, the patched function may evolve with time.
-The patched function in target kernel may be similar to any version of patched function in upstream.
+The patched function in target kernel may be similar to any version of patched function in upstream kernel.
 To achieve higher accuracy, we keep track of the patched functions in upstream kernel and extract information from multiple versions of patched functions.

 ## 0x0 Environment Setup